15 Easy-to-Use PowerPoint Alternatives

 One of the characteristics of this format that stands out is its animated form.
 GIFs are widely used on the web for animated banners, ads, and memes.
-When other formats are compressed to a GIF file they lose the colors but it helps to reduce the image size.
+When other formats are compressed to a GIF file, they lose the colors, but it helps to reduce the image size.

 As you know, images consist of pixels, which contain the details of the image.
 The more pixels there are, the more details the image includes.
 So, the images with more pixels have higher resolution.

-You may not see the difference between the images with high and low resolutions, but when you print them, it will be obvious.
+You may not see the difference between the images with high and low resolutions, but when you print them, it will be visible.
 On the web, the images can be at low resolution (72 DPI), but for printed materials, they should be no less than 300 DPI.
 So, when you think about printing your logo, take its resolution into consideration.

 Some of the raster formats which support transparency are PNG and GIF.
 For vector files, transparency is defined differently, but technically most of them support it.

 When we compress images, different image file formats behave differently.
 And, when the file is decompressed, depending on the image format, some of the files can be fully restored, while others can’t.
 During the lossy compression, the original files lose some of the data because of a significant reduction in size.

 The lossless compression reduces the image size while keeping the original quality.
 Some of the lossy image formats are JPEGs and GIFs.
 PNG, BMP, and Raw image formats are considered lossless.

 Depending on how you’re going to use your logo, there are certain standard sizes.
 For your website, you can have your logo in the following sizes: